Sudden cardiac death

-Among the most serious complications that can be promoted by high blood pressure is undoubtedly sudden cardiac death (SCD) - also referred to as instantaneous cardiac death or Sudden Cardiac Death (SCD).
-In most cases, this is fatal.
+One of the most serious consequences that can be promoted by high blood pressure is undoubtedly sudden cardiac death (SCD) sometimes also called sudden death.
+In the vast majority of cases it is fatal.
 Only about 2 to 5 percent of those affected reach the hospital alive.
-However, even here, about half of these patients still die.
+Even then, about half of those patients die.

-Sudden cardiac death is defined as a natural death that has a cardiac cause.
-A pre-existing heart disease may be known - however, the time and circumstances of death are unexpected.
-Instantaneous cardiac death is initiated by a sudden loss of consciousness and occurs within one hour after the onset of acute symptoms.
+Sudden cardiac death means a natural death that has a cardiac, i.e. heart-related, cause.
+An existing heart condition may be known, but the timing and circumstances of death are unexpected.
+Sudden cardiac death is triggered by a sudden loss of consciousness and occurs within one hour after the onset of acute symptoms.

-In about half of the cases, some symptoms can be noticed hours, sometimes even days or weeks in advance.
-These include chest pain, shortness of breath, altered consciousness up to fainting, or palpitations.
-Many (the other 50 percent) of the cases, however, do not announce themselves beforehand.
+In about half of cases, symptoms can be noticed some hours, sometimes days or weeks beforehand.
+These can include chest pain, shortness of breath, clouding of consciousness up to fainting, or palpitations.
+However, many cases (the other 50 percent) occur without prior warning.

-In about half of the cases, some symptoms can be noticed hours, sometimes even days or weeks in advance.
-These include chest pain, shortness of breath, altered consciousness up to fainting, or palpitations.
-Many (the other 50 percent) of the cases, however, do not announce themselves beforehand.
+In about half of cases, symptoms can be noticed some hours, sometimes days or weeks beforehand.
+These can include chest pain, shortness of breath, clouding of consciousness up to fainting, or palpitations.
+However, many cases (the other 50 percent) occur without prior warning.

 What happens?

-In all cases of sudden cardiac death, there is a change in the electrical properties of the heart muscle cells, which leads to sudden cardiac death through arrhythmias, an electromechanical dissociation, or immediate asystole (cardiac arrest).
+In all cases of sudden cardiac death there is a change in the electrical properties of the heart muscle cells, which leads via arrhythmias, electromechanical dissociation or immediate asystole (cardiac standstill) to sudden cardiac death.

 - a structural heart disease,

-In 10 to 15 percent, there is a heart muscle disease that is not due to CAD.
+In 10 to 15 percent of cases there is a cardiomyopathy that is not due to CAD.

-The remaining cases are due to other, rare causes.
+The remaining cases are due to other, rarer causes.

-Temporary triggers can include electrolyte changes (changes in blood salts), oxygen deprivation, drugs, an electrical accident, but also stress or a strong vagotonic reaction or vagus irritation, and the like.
+Transient triggers can include changes in electrolytes (blood salts), lack of oxygen, drugs, electrical injury, but also stress or a strong vagotonic reaction or vagus nerve stimulation, and similar factors.

-Arrhythmia mechanisms refer to errors or problems in the heart's conduction system that disrupt the regular action of the heart.
+Arrhythmia mechanisms are defects or problems in the hearts conduction system that disrupt the hearts normal activity.

-Often, the cardiac event begins with a ventricular tachycardia.
-This means that one or both heart chambers beat too quickly, which then transitions into ventricular fibrillation.
-The heart is then unable to pump blood into the circulation.
-Thus, no oxygen is transported to the cells.
-As a result, asystole occurs: the heart stops.
-In rarer cases, asystole develops from bradycardia - a too-slow heart rate.
+Often the cardiac event begins with a ventricular tachycardia.
+That means one or both ventricles beat too fast, which then degenerates into ventricular fibrillation.
+The heart can no longer pump blood into the circulation.
+As a result, no oxygen is delivered to the cells.
+This leads to asystole: the heart stops.
+In rarer cases, asystole develops from bradycardia a too slow heart rate.

 What to do?

-The immediate call to emergency services at 112 - preferably, if you can recognize this, with the indication that the patient needs to be resuscitated - is the first measure.
-To give the affected person a chance of survival, immediate initiation of cardiopulmonary resuscitation is necessary.
-If available, the use of an AED (layperson defibrillator) can drastically increase the chance of survival.
-However, it does not replace cardiopulmonary resuscitation but is a tool that can restore a normal heart rhythm.
-The emergency control center can provide you with telephone assistance for these measures until the rescue service arrives on site.
+The first step is to call emergency services on 112 immediately ideally, if you can tell, stating that the patient needs resuscitation.
+To give the person a chance of survival, cardiopulmonary resuscitation must be started right away.
+If available, using an AED (automated external defibrillator) can dramatically increase the chance of survival.
+However, it does not replace CPR; it is a tool that can restore a normal heart rhythm.
+The emergency dispatch center can give you telephone guidance on these measures until the ambulance arrives.

 Sources: